All the transfer deadline day deal involving Peterborough United and their League One rivals

-Transfer deadline day ticker as Kanu leaves Peterborough United, Ronnie Edwards update and the first confirmed signinga by League One clubs
+Transfer deadline day ticker as Kanu leaves Peterborough United and Ipswich have a £500k bid accepted

 All the transfer deadline day deals and rumours involving Peterborough United and their League One rivals.